RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Other changes
   * Scrounger AWC ability removed.
   * New AWC ability: Lightfoot.
 You have +3 Mobility and are harder to detect while concealed.
   * New AWC ability: Pyromaniac.
-Your fire attacks deal +2 damage, and your burn effects deal +2 damage per turn.
+Your fire attacks deal +1 damage, and your burn effects deal +1 damage per turn.
+You get a free incendiary grenade on each mission.
   * New AWC ability: Snake Blood.
 Your poison attacks deal +1 damage, and your poison effects deal +1 damage per turn.
 You are immune to poison.
   * New AWC ability: Rage.
 You gain Implacable, Untouchable, and Serial for 3 turns, but you can't choose your own actions.
 Bugfixes